dojo/docs/developer/design/loader.rst

 Vocabulary
 ==========

-We need to cover one more prerequisite before describing the AMD API and the legacy dojo synchronous API: we need to develop some vocabulary.
+We need to cover one more prerequisite before describing the AMD API and the dojo legacy loader API: we need to develop some vocabulary.

 A module is embodied as a chunk of Javascript code.
-Usually a single module is contained in a single addressable (e.g., by URL or filename) resource, though it is possible for a single resource to contain the code for several modules.
 The purpose of the loader is deceptively simple:

-  * cause a chunk of Javascript code that represents a module to be evaluated in such a manner that it produces a result defined as the "module value" given by the particular chunk of code
+  * cause the chunk of Javascript code that represents a particular module to be evaluated in such a manner that it produces a result defined as the "module value" given by the particular chunk of code

   * associate a name with the module value; naturally, the name is termed the "module identifier" of MID

   * given the MID of an existing association, return the module value of that association

+Although it is possible for a single resource to contain the code for several modules, to do so is a bad practice and a single module should be contained in a single addressable (e.g., by URL or filename) resource.

-In short, the loader defines a namespace of module values and provides an API to insert and retrieve elements from that namespace.
+The loader defines a namespace of module values and provides an API to insert and retrieve elements from that namespace.
 I'll call this the "module namespace".

 Inserting a module value into this namespace usually involves several steps:

   1. [requested] The client application demands a particular module value by providing a module identifier.

   2. The loader resolves the module identifier into an address (typically a URL or filename) suitable for the method required to retrieve the Javascript code that embodies the particular module.

   3. [loaded] The loader takes the necessary actions to load the text from the resolved address into the execution environment.

   4. [defined] The loader evaluates the code.
 As we'll see when we discuss the various loader APIs, this may result in the final module value or a factory that must be executed to get the final module value.

   5. [executed] If Step 4 provided a factory, then any other module values that the factory may require to execute are resolved and the factory is execute resulting in the final module value.

-You can see that words like "loaded", "evaluated", and "defined" may apply equally well to any of Steps 3-5.
-I've marked each step with the word in square brackets that I'll use in this document.
+You can see that words like "loaded", "evaluated", and "defined" may apply equally well to different steps.
+I've marked each step with the word in square brackets that I'll use in this tutorial.
 Lastly, I'll use the work "resolve" to describe the entire process.
-For example to resolve the module identifier "myProject/myModule" is to execute Steps 2-5 so that the value of the module indicated by "myProject/myModule" is entered into the module namespace and my may be retrieved.
+For example to resolve the module identifier "myProject/myModule" is to execute Steps 2-5 so that the value of the module indicated by "myProject/myModule" is entered into the module namespace and may be retrieved.
 Note that after a module is resolved, the loader remembers the association between module identifier and module value so that future requests can be answered immediately without having to rerun the process.